Whose Show Is This?: Filming and visual effects

 Filming the scenes where Walters breaks through Disney+ to the Disney lot was shot at different times throughout the series' shooting schedule, and were Maslany's favorite to shoot, calling them "super fun and meta".
 The aspect ratio and shooting style were changed for this part of the episode to make it "as realistic as possible".
 She-Hulk fighting the security guards at the Marvel Studios offices mimics a similar fight in Iron Man 2 (2010) with Natasha Romanoff fighting guards.
 An alternate version of the episode's ending was filmed, that was "very different, a little more serious and less like Jen's version of it", with more She-Hulk and "a different strategy to it", according to Maslany.
 In the one that was used, the X-Men line was an alternate take suggested during filming, with Maslany improvising sitting down.
 This moment made it seem like Walters and K.E.V.I.N. had become fast friends, with Maslany stating, "Something about that feels very Jen, and feels very funny."
-As well, Walters expression of giving a thumbs up and sticking her tongue out after asking the question about the X-Men was inspired by the She-Hulk design featured on hats for the crew's, which was draw by Gao's fiancé Truck Torrence.
+As well, Walters expression of giving a thumbs up and sticking her tongue out after asking the question about the X-Men was inspired by the She-Hulk design featured on hats for the crew, which was drawn by Gao's fiancé Truck Torrence.

 Visual effects for the series were created by Digital Domain, Wētā FX, Wylie Co., Trixter, Cantina Creative, FuseFX, SDFX Studios, Capital T, Keep Me Posted, Soho VFX, Ingenuity Studios, and Lightstage.

 Music

-The following songs are featured in the episode: The Incredible Hulk theme by Joe Harnell, "Gonna Be a Winner" by Jason Glover and Richard Neale, "Pepe Le Stink" by Michael Brooks Linney, Jon Hartman, Mark Thomas Williams, and Jeffery S. Lippencott, "Big Energy" by Latto, various themes from Black Panther by Ludwig Göransson, "We Run This" by The Sugarhill Gang, and "I Want to See the Bright Lights Tonight" by Richard and Linda Thompson.
+The following songs are featured in the episode: The Incredible Hulk theme by Joe Harnell, "Gonna Be a Winner" by Jason Glover and Richard Neale, "Pepe Le Stink" by Michael Brooks Linney, Jon Hartman, Mark Thomas Williams, and Jeffery S. Lippencott, "Big Energy" by Latto, various themes from Black Panther (2008) by Ludwig Göransson, "We Run This" by The Sugarhill Gang, and "I Want to See the Bright Lights Tonight" by Richard and Linda Thompson.